 For reference, you want your Z-offset to be a fraction of your layer thickness – about 80% is typical.
 This slightly squishes the filament against the bed, making it stick better.
 However, setting the Z-offset too low can result in molten filament getting dragged by the nozzle.

-Although the Z-offset can be adjusted manually, You also could set it via slicer software.
+Although the Z-offset can be adjusted manually, you also set it via slicer software.
 Make sure to make only minimal adjustments to the Z-offset setting.
 You are moving the nozzle 0.05 millimeters at a time until you get a good base layer.

 4. Ensure The Bed Is Clean